JeroenDelcour/theaigames-bots/fourinarow/README.md

 - v6: fixed that it didn't detect a win condition in two diagonals
 - v7: fixed bug where, if it had only losing options, it would always pick column 0 even if that wasn't a valid move.
 Also commented out unnecessary move simulation.
 - v8: added transposition table with max of 1e7 elements.
 On my lowly laptop, it seems to tank performance: only 1/3 as many nodes evaluated, but let's see what theaigames.com's beefy machine does.
+- v9: v8 didn't pass the output test - fixed it

 # To-do